Visiting Walt Disney World in September 2026

 September Weather

 Overall, the weather in Orlando is quite hot in September.
-The average high is 90 degrees and the low is typically around 72 degrees.
-It is technically Orlando’s rainy season as well.
+The average high is 90 degrees, and the low is typically around 72 degrees.
+Technically, it is Orlando’s rainy season as well.
 In fact, September is often considered to be the wettest month of the year.
 That being said, most rain in September will come in short “spurts” rather than be an all-day thing.
 Brief afternoon downpours are very typical!

 One other thing to keep in mind is hurricane season.
 While it is rare that Disney World needs to close due to hurricane-related weather, it HAS happened in the past.
-Since 1985, the Walt Disney World parks have had to close nine times due to hurricanes.
-We’ve seen two closures in August, six in September, and one in October.
+Since 1971, the Walt Disney World parks have had to close around 13 times due to hurricanes.
+We’ve seen three closures in August, six in September, three in October, and one in November.
 Closures are typically only a day or two, but it is certainly something to be aware of when planning your September vacation.

 September Disney World Crowd Calendar